-As well as addressing the current situation for brides and grooms, we’ll be detailing the steps we are taking to assist, reassure and inform those currently planning their big day, whilst explaining how we will be standing shoulder to shoulder with our fellow industry professionals as we continue to champion and support the outstanding and hugely talented supplier community across the North.
+As well as addressing the current situation for wedding couples, we’ll be detailing the steps we are taking to assist, reassure and inform those currently planning their big day, whilst explaining how we will be standing shoulder to shoulder with our fellow industry professionals as we continue to champion and support the outstanding and hugely talented supplier community across the North.

 WHAT YOU CAN DO

 It may be that you wish to go ahead with your wedding ceremony.
 We would advise contacting your celebrant and/or venue, or chosen place of worship in order to discuss how you can proceed within the current guidelines.

 It is very likely that some changes to the format of your day will be needed (and you may still wish to postpone in part) so we hope the advice that you will find below with regards communication with your supplier teams will be of use.